tshardey/kinetic-campaigns/README.md

 # kinetic-campaigns
-A fitness game where you hex crawl around and completing objectives
+A fitness game where you hex crawl around completing objectives